 Emotional reactions are often the product of a bad trade, while informed decisions reflect a good trade.
 As most seasoned traders prefer to make calculated decisions about each trade, and not rely on a spontaneous decision that could wipe out their entire trading career, they turn to practice.

 AvaTrade Australia offers every trader, novice or expert, the opportunity to practice on our free trading demo account, and get in touch with our customer service team to keep your emotions at bay.
 The demo account will allow you to practice trading and enter the markets without any risk to your personal capital, while you are tutored by one of our customer support members.

 Having said that, it is only fair to mention that having a real money account will stimulate a different emotional reaction, but the foundation is always the same.
 ‘If you fail to plan then you plan to fail’, rings true when trading.
 Planning each trade will ensure your success as a trader.
 Second, having a trading plan in place ensures that you will not divert from the discipline that needs to be executed, even under the most anguishing market changes.

-Try any of our technically advanced trading platforms, experience our around the clock customer support in your language to prepare yourself with an understanding of the markets.
+Try any of our technically advanced trading platforms, experience our outstanding multi-lingual customer support in your language to prepare yourself with an understanding of the markets.
 Graduating to a real account with the peace of mind that you have selected the right broker, with a positive attitude will allow you to be emotionally equipped for the markets.